 Young cats are called kittens.
 And then there are young foxes, which are referred to as ‘cubs’, ‘pups’, or ‘kits’, one of which is the same term that is used to describe young bears.
-It’s easy to get confused when trying to keep track of all the unique names that young animals have—so let’s clear up any confusion when it comes to bats.
+It’s easy to get confused when trying to keep track of all the unique names that young animals have—so let’s clear up any confusion when it comes to baby bats.

 What exactly is a young bat called, you might wonder?
 The answer is pup.
 That’s right, a young bat is a pup immediately upon birth, and it becomes an adult when it’s able to fledge from it’s mother and hunt or forage on its own.
-In this article, we’ll be taking a closer look at the early life of bat pups, so we can better understand what happens during their youth to prepare them for a successful adult life.
+In this article, we’ll be taking a closer look at the early life of bat pups, so we can better understand what happens during their youth to prepare them for survival and a successful adult life.

 Bat Pup Life, Days 0-10

 Believe it or not, bat pups are born in much the same way that human beings are born.
 They are, after all, mammals just like we are.
-Bat birth normally results in a single pup being born, however, there have been recorded cases of bats having twins!
+Bat birth normally results in a single pup being born, however, there have been recorded cases of female bats having twins! (source)

 During the first week or so of the pup’s life, it’s going to be spending its time in the roost, where it will be left by its parents, who will be off hunting for food during the evening and early morning hours.
 The bat pup will nurse on its mother’s teats until it develops the wing strength required for flight.